Uberi/speech_recognition/reference/library-reference.rst

 Returns the most likely transcription if ``show_all`` is false (the default).
 Otherwise, returns the raw API response as a JSON dictionary.

 Raises a ``speech_recognition.UnknownValueError`` exception if the speech is unintelligible.
-Raises a ``speech_recognition.RequestError`` exception if the key isn't valid, the quota for the key is maxed out, or there is no internet connection.
+Raises a ``speech_recognition.RequestError`` exception if the speech recognition operation failed, if the key isn't valid, or if there is no internet connection.

 ``recognizer_instance.recognize_wit(audio_data, key, show_all = False)``
 ------------------------------------------------------------------------